Table of Contents

 It works very well where children and vulnerable pedestrians are in significant numbers.
 Infill bars within the guardrail panels make pedestrians more visible, so vehicular traffic would tend to move slowly if pedestrians are present behind the guardrails and aiming to cross the road.

-We have covered a detailed course showing purposes, design, road safety aspects of Pedestrian Guardrail in our highway engineering course.
+We have covered a detailed course showing the purposes, design, road safety aspects of Pedestrian Guardrails in our highway engineering course.

 Here is the link of our Highway Engineering Course.